-Throughout the rest of this article, I’ll discuss the pros and cons of each of these options in a lot more detail.
+Throughout the rest of this article, I’ll discuss the pros and cons of each of these options in more detail.

 What R-Value Do You Need?

-It’s important to note, however, that the primary function of RV skirting is to trap air underneath your camper, creating an insulating layer of air which will be warmed through convection by contact with the bottom of your camper.
+It’s important to note, however, that the primary function of RV skirting is to trap air underneath your camper.
+This creates an insulating layer of air that will be warmed through convection by contact with the bottom of your camper.
 This warmed air will then be held in place by the skirting instead of being blown away by the wind.

-However, in climates where temperatures stay below zero for days on end, using a thicker type of skirting may be a good idea to further slow heat loss (but a few feet of snow piled up around the base of your camper will do a great job of this also).
+However, in climates where temperatures stay below zero for days on end, a thicker type of skirting may be a good idea.
+A few feet of snow piled around the base of your camper will do a great job of this also.

 Pros of Custom RV Skirting

-- The convenience – Skirting our fifth wheel always took me and my husband at least a full weekend of work, and another full day at least in the spring to take it down and put it away.
+- The convenience.
+Skirting our 5th wheel always took me and my husband at least a full weekend of work.
+Then another full day at least in the spring to take it down and put it away.
 This would not have been practical if we had needed to move or travel more often.

-- The appearance – It’s hard to make DIY RV skirting look as nice as custom RV skirting.
-With custom skirting, you’ll be able to choose a color that matches your camper, and it will lay nicely with clean lines and no gaps or bulges.
-Let me tell you from experience, measuring and cutting vinyl to fit every odd angle and height is complicated, and it’s easy to make mistakes that require patchwork.
+- The appearance.
+It’s hard to make DIY RV skirting look as nice as custom RV skirting.
+With custom skirting, you’ll be able to choose a color that matches your camper, and it will lay nicely with clean lines and no gaps.
+Let me tell you from experience, measuring and cutting vinyl to fit every odd angle and height is complicated.
+It’s easy to make mistakes that require patchwork.
 Leaving the work to a professional can result in a neater finished look.

-- Less objection from RV parks – Some RV parks don’t allow you to use RV skirting, and some only allow professionally made skirting.
+- Fewer objections from RV parks.
+Some RV parks don’t allow you to use RV skirting, and some only allow professionally made skirting.
 The better your skirting looks, the less likely you’ll be prohibited from using it.

-- Less damage to your RV – If you’re installing your own snaps or adhesive hooks to hang your skirting, you may end up with damaged paint and holes in your RV.
-You’ll get this with custom skirting also, but you’ll be less likely to make mistakes.
+- Less damage to your RV.
+If you’re installing your own snaps or adhesive hooks to hang your skirting, you may end up with damaged paint and holes in your RV.
+You’ll get this with custom skirting also, but professionals are less likely to make mistakes.

-- You can re-use it each year – This is the main reason people who frequently RV in cold climates often choose professionally made RV skirting.
+- You can re-use it each year.
+This is the main reason people who frequently RV in cold climates often choose professionally made RV skirting.
 The cost of buying new materials to make your own skirting each year can add up over time.
-When we made our own vinyl skirting, I intended to re-use it the next year, but by the end of the winter it was so muddy and many of the grommets had ripped out so we ended up throwing it away and re-making it the next year.
-Granted we did a better job the second time, but the third year we ended up having to use foam board skirting instead due to the rules of the park where we were staying at the time.
+When we made our own vinyl skirting, I intended to reuse it the next year, but by the end of the winter, it was destroyed.
+Many of the grommets had ripped out so we ended up throwing it away and re-making it the next year.
+We did a better job the second time.
 Over the course of three years, we spent over $600 on our skirting.
-Knowing that up front, we might have chosen to spend just a little more to have it made for us once and for all.
+If I had known that upfront, we might have chosen to spend just a little more to have it made for us once.

-- More environmentally friendly – RV skirting made from foam board insulation, plastic, or plywood often ends up in the trash at the end of the winter, only to be purchased again the following year.
+- More environmentally friendly.
+RV skirting made from foam board insulation, plastic, or plywood often ends up in the trash at the end of the winter.
 Buying your skirting just once creates less waste.